7 nm process: Spacer patterning

 Spacer patterning involves depositing a layer onto pre-patterned features, then etching back to form spacers on the sidewalls of those features, referred to as core features.
 After removing the core features, the spacers are used as an etch mask to define trenches in the underlying layer.
 While the spacer CD control is generally excellent, the trench CD may fall into one of two populations, due to the two possibilities of being located where a core feature was located or in the remaining gap.
 This is known as 'pitch walking'.
-Generally pitch = core CD + gap CD + 2 * spacer CD, but this does not guarantee core CD = gap CD.
-For FEOL features like gate or active area isolation (e.g., fins), the trench CD is not as critical as the spacer-defined CD, in which case, spacer patterning is actually the preferred patterning approach.
+Generally, pitch = core CD + gap CD + 2 * spacer CD, but this does not guarantee core CD = gap CD.
+For FEOL features like gate or active area isolation (e.g. fins), the trench CD is not as critical as the spacer-defined CD, in which case, spacer patterning is actually the preferred patterning approach.

 When self-aligned quadruple patterning (SAQP) is used, there is a second spacer that is utilized, replacing the first one.
-In this case, the core CD is replaced by core CD - 2* 2nd spacer CD, and the gap CD is replaced by gap CD - 2 * 2nd spacer CD.
+In this case, the core CD is replaced by core CD – 2* 2nd spacer CD, and the gap CD is replaced by gap CD – 2 * 2nd spacer CD.
 Thus, some feature dimensions are strictly defined by the second spacer CD, while the remaining feature dimensions are defined by the core CD, core pitch, and first and second spacer CD's.
 The core CD and core pitch are defined by conventional lithography, while the spacer CDs are independent of lithography.
 This is actually expected to have less variation than pitch splitting, where an additional exposure defines its own CD, both directly and through overlay.

 Spacer-defined lines also require cutting.
 The cut spots may shift at exposure, resulting in distorted line ends or intrusions into adjacent lines.

-Self-aligned litho-etch-litho-etch (SALELE) has been implemented for 7 nm BEOL patterning.
+Self-aligned litho-etch-litho-etch (SALELE) has been implemented for "7nm" BEOL patterning.